visiondevcamptokyo/devcamp/docs/index.md

 features:
   - title: Free, Open-Source Software You Control
-    details: Built on Nostr, a decentralized and open social network protocol.
+    details: Built on nostr, a decentralized and open social network protocol.
   - title: Immersive Communication with Spatial Personas
     details: Photorealistic 3D avatars make you feel like you’re in the same room, even when you’re far apart.
   - title: Minimal Design to Expand Your Everyday